hANSIc99/Kraken_C_API/README.md

 ## Build

+**Prerequisites**

+To be able to build the API, you need the SSL-devel files on your system.
+On Debian, Ubuntu or similar distributions type:
+`sudo apt install libssl-dev`

+On Fedora, RHEL or similar distributions type:
+`sudo dnf install openssl-devel`

-To build the examples inside the main.c, simply call make inside the folder
+To build the examples inside main.c, simply call `make` from within the source folder.

 **Build with libssl < 1.10**